| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 get to.
 Hopefully he will get it done in a month or so and hopefully we won't

+need it.
 First race at Fulton has been postponed and Blackrock stepped in to

 swap their date for Friday May 1.
 That will be a good place for us to